Unity-Technologies/com.unity.multiplayer.rfcs/0015-authority.md

 IsServer:
 - The server has permission to change ownership and authority of NetworkObjects.
 - `IsServer` should be avoided for gameplay related code.
+HasAuthority should be used instead.

 ## NetworkObject Authority